 "Hey, I'm sorry to hear about that.
 I really am," Jazz said after a pause.
-"I just want to know what happened."

 The Decepticon who sat before him was far removed from the image of the tough, uncouth punk that had so often been pictured by the Autobots back in Iacon.
-Beyond that ostensible façade was a mech who had experienced his fair share of loss and hardship, and whose capacity for empathy and perspicacity was visible just beneath the surface, if one cared to take notice.
+Beyond that ostensible façade was a mech who had experienced his fair share of loss and hardships, and whose capacity for empathy and perspicacity was visible just beneath the surface, if one cared to take notice.

 It was an honest and straightforward question; nonetheless, it made Sentinel visibly uncomfortable to hear it being asked of him.
 The expression on his face became serious as his smile faded.
 "As I was saying, if there had been a better way..."
 He gave Optimus a regretful sigh and slowly sat down again, avoiding the other's gaze as he pondered his next words.
 "There is no use resisting what is happening, Optimus.
 In fact, your energy and resources would be far better spent helping the Alliance ensure Cybertron's security and prosperity."
-His optics levelled upon the Autobot leader with renewed confidence in his ability to persuade the younger Prime, and his tone became emphatic – almost imploring – energized with the unlimited potential that Optimus' approval and support could offer them both in conquering their mutual enemies.
+His optics leveled upon the Autobot leader with renewed confidence in his ability to persuade the younger Prime, and his tone became emphatic – almost imploring – energized with the unlimited potential that Optimus' approval and support could offer them in conquering their mutual enemies.
 "Don't you see?
 It is inevitable!
 If we would only stand united – you and I, just like the old days – we would be invincible.
 Our enemies would not stand a chance!"

 "Our enemies?"
 Optimus considered carefully his response.
 "And who would they be, exactly?"